jbirch8865/jbirch8865/resources/docs/source/.compare.md

                                 {
                                     "key": "include_details",
                                     "value": "2",
-                                    "description": "is a number between 0 and 5 which will return the entire object to the depth you specified default is disabled", "disabled": false
+                                    "description": "{int} Include the entire object model of the object.
+If set the integer determines how many levels deep you want to return for related objects.", "disabled": false
                                 },
                                 {
                                     "key": "details_offset",
                                     "value": "0",
-                                    "description": "a number between 0 and infinite that represents which object to start with for objects relating to Companies default is 0", "disabled": true
+                                    "description": "{int} If include_details is false this is ignored.
+For related objects which object index to you want to start at for the return value.
+Zero is the first object.
+Must be a number greater than 0.", "disabled": true
                                 },
                                 {
                                     "key": "details_limit",
-                                    "value": "1",
+                                    "value": "5",
-                                    "description": "a number between 1 and 25 representing the number of records to return after the offset for related objects default is 1", "disabled": false
+                                    "description": "{int} If include_details is false this is ignored.
+For related objects how many do you want to return.
+Must be a number between 1 and 25.", "disabled": false
                                 },
                                 {
                                     "key": "offset",
                                     "value": "0",
-                                    "description": "a number between 0 and infinite that represents which object to start with default is 0", "disabled": true
+                                    "description": "{int} Which object index to you want to start at for the return value.
+Zero is the first object.
+Must be a number greater than 0.", "disabled": true
                                 },
                                 {
                                     "key": "limit",
-                                    "value": "1",
+                                    "value": "10",
-                                    "description": "a number between 1 and 100 representing the number of records to return after the offset default is 50", "disabled": false
+                                    "description": "{int} How many objects do you want to return.
+Must be a number between 1 and 100.", "disabled": false
+                                },
+                                {
+                                    "key": "active_status",
+                                    "value": "",
+                                    "description": "{bool} Include inactive objects",
+                                    "disabled": true
                                 }
                             ]
                         },